Shilpa292/Healthcare-Patient-Analysis-Dashboard/README.md

 ## Key Insights
 - The majority of patients belong to the 65+ age group.
-- Elective and Emergency admissions represent the highest volume of hospital traffic,while urgent admissions are the least frequent.
+- Elective and Emergency admissions represent the highest volume of hospital traffic, while urgent admissions are the least frequent.
-- Cancer and Asthma are the primary medical conditions affecting the patient population,followed by Obesity and Diabetes.
+- Cancer and Asthma are the primary medical conditions affecting the patient population, followed by Obesity and Diabetes.
 - Total hospital revenue generated is 46.39M.
 ## Dashboard Preview
 ![Healthcare Dashboard](healthcare_dashboard.png)